 Will a VPN slow down Edge browsing?

 There can be a speed impact, especially if you connect to distant servers or use slower protocols.
 To minimize slowdowns, pick nearby servers, use modern protocols like WireGuard, and consider split tunneling for non-critical tasks.
-Egypt vpn server guide for secure access, privacy, streaming, and unblocking Egyptian sites
+Turbo vpn microsoft edge setup and best practices for secure browsing, speed, and privacy on Windows and Edge 2026

 Can I use a VPN on public Wi‑Fi while using Edge?